banner

 if (q.shouldSendToSynthesizer()) {

-// If the flag includes FLAG_UNHANDLED, it will go here
+// If the flag contains FLAG_UNHANDLED, it will go here

 stage = mSyntheticInputStage;